jtd-117/etch-a-sketch/README.md

 3. [Note](#note)

 ## About:
-'Pixel Sketch' provides a blank canvas of pixels for users to draw on.
+'Pixel Sketcher' provides a blank canvas of pixels for users to draw on.
 Users can select a color to sketch with a single color or a random selection of colors (i.e. Rainbow), adjust the number of pixels on the canvas, toggle between light and dark backgrounds, & use the 'Eraser' to clear sections of their work.

 ## Features:
 - Color Selection